NicoJanE/Jenkins-Development-Stack/index.md

 <br><br>

 # What
-This Docker image is designed to host Jenkins in a Debian-based container for local and remote Git projects (if needed).
+This Docker image is designed to host Jenkins in a Debian-based container for local and remote Git projects.
 It also includes a limited **mail** server to list the failed **build tasks**

 ## Quick Setup
 While creating the container is straightforward, a few additional steps are necessary to ensure everything is set up correctly.
 There are no "quick setup" instructions available for this image.
 Please refer to the [how to create a development container](./Howtos/howto_create_a_dev_container) document, which covers installation and configuration